 Scarlet Rebels – Show Your Colours

 Thankfully a name change came about last year.
 An internet search for Void (without the ‘0’’) meant you’d find them about 27 pages in!
-When the name Scarlet Rebels was announced, I gave a sigh of relief.
-It suits them.
+Scarlet Rebels name is a vast improvement.
 After an album hiatus of 4 years, the next , or should I say ‘first’ chapter of Scarlet Rebels is about to be written, and it’s going to become a best seller.

 The band still has a nucleus of brothers Wayne (Vocals, Guitar) and Gary Doyle Drums), along with bassist Wayne Esmonde, but have added some steel with lead guitarist Chris Jones, and Josh Townsend (guitar, keys); and after witnessing them at HRH, with a couple of teasers from ‘SYC’, a huge leap forward that I didn’t think was possible has been achieved.
 That was before I even heard the album.
 To that end, I have eagerly been awaiting for ‘Show Your Colours’ to drop.